Subject: Developers of Sympa

 automake handle them

-- removal of recursion targets (documentation, man) in top-level
+- removal of recursion targets (documentation, man) in top-levelok

 Makefile, and usage of SUBDIR variable to let automake handle it